An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Determination of the functions and

 \section{Determination of the functions $\vec{K}_1$ and $\vec{K}_2$}

-We present explicit analytic expressions for the functions $\vec{K}_1$ and $\vec{K}_2$ defined in Equation~(\ref{Ks}).
-For many applications, it will likely be sufficient to content oneself with the first-order density approximation~(\ref{eq:nb_approx1}), whose magnetic field merely requires the simpler $\vec{K}_1$ but not the much more involved $\vec{K}_2$ (see below).
-Besides its more complex formulas, a further potential complication with the second-order case may arise in numerical applications because several of the terms in $\vec{K}_2$ individually diverge in the vicinity of the $(a=0)$ streamline, and only produce values of order unity in their total sum through mutual cancellation.
-This is the main reason why the second-order magnetic field formulas, which we only provide here for the sake of completeness, have not been used in Figure~\ref{fig:fieldlines_2d}.
+We present explicit analytical expressions for the functions $\vec{K}_1$ and $\vec{K}_2$ defined in Equation~(\ref{Ks}).
+Although we provide the formula for the function $\vec{K}_2$ for the sake of completeness, for many applications it will likely be sufficient to work with the first-order density approximation~(\ref{eq:nb_approx1}), whose magnetic field merely requires the simpler $\vec{K}_1$ but not the much more involved $\vec{K}_2$ (see below).
+In addition to its more complex formulas, a further potential complication with the second-order case may arise in numerical applications because several of the terms in $\vec{K}_2$ individually diverge in the vicinity of the $(a=0)$ streamline, and only produce values of order unity in their total sum through mutual cancellation.
+This is the main reason why the second-order magnetic field formulas have not been used in Figure~\ref{fig:fieldlines_2d}.

 Suppressing the limit for the time being and using the Leibniz integral rule, we find that Equation (\ref{Ks}) may be written in the form

 where